Texas Co-op Power: History and profile

 Founded in 1944 to assist newly formed electric cooperatives communicate and educate their members on such topics as using electric appliances and electrical safety, the monthly magazine has evolved into a feature publication with separate editions for 59 cooperatives.
 It is distributed in 227 of Texas’ 254 counties (2009 Directory, Texas Electric Cooperatives).

 Texas Co-op Power’s goals are to enhance the quality of life of member-customers in an educational and entertaining format.
 Recent feature stories have included profiles of the late writer Elmer Kelton, football legend Sammy Baugh and the Quebe Sisters, as well as pieces on wildlife photography, fall gardens and Hurricane Ike.

 Audience

 The magazine serves rural, small town, and suburban Texans who are members of electric cooperatives.
 It is published by Texas Electric Cooperatives, a statewide association.
 Nonmembers may subscribe by contacting the magazine.

 Subject matter

-With its roots in the electric co-op tradition and with its editorial eye on a fast-growing, rapidly changing state, Texas Co-op Power offers features on daily life in contemporary Texas, stories by some of the state's best writers, electric utility information, and tips on cooking, recreation, nature, gardening and things to do/places to go around the state.
-It also emphasizes Texas history and culture.
+Texas Co-op Power is a publication that covers contemporary life in Texas, featuring articles on topics such as culture, history, recreation, nature, gardening, cooking, and travel within the state.
+It also provides information related to electric utilities and publishes work by Texas-based writers.
+Its content reflects both the state's historical heritage and its ongoing social and economic development.

 Each subscribing cooperative may have as many as eight pages in the center of the magazine for local information and features.